Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon could make a big impact for the Denver Nuggets at 10:00 PM on Tuesday versus the Phoenix Suns in the 2023 NBA Playoffs.
+Aaron Gordon and the rest of the Denver Nuggets take the court versus the Phoenix Suns in the NBA Playoffs on Thursday, at 10:00 PM ET.

-Now let's dig into Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to make predictions on Gordon's performance, we break down his available prop bets, using stats and trends, below.

 Aaron Gordon Prop Bets vs. the Suns